ctongfei/hypermake/docs/src/tutorial/branch.md

   mv *.txt $out
   rm glove.zip
 ```
-!!! info inline end ""
-    If the key is the same as the value, one can omit the value in the declaration, like this:
+>  If the key is the same as the value, one can omit the value in the declaration, like this:
     `{Version: 6b cc42b cc840b twitter27b}`.
 Note that we declared a `Dict`-like object here: `{Version: 6b=XX cc42b=XX cc840b=XX twitter27b=XX}`.
 This is a parameter declaration: the name of the parameter is `Version`, and it has 4 potential keys `6b`, `cc42b`, `cc840b`, and `twitter27b`.